The Q Arm is the longer of the two sides (long arm) of a chromosome.

 The Human Genome Organization (HUGO) is the scientific entity to which, among other things, researchers submit new short tandem repeat (STR) markers for number assignment.

 A hypervariable region (HVR) is a part of the mitochondrial genome.
 There are two human hypervariable regions.
 They do not contain genes.
 Therefore, they have a faster change (mutation) rate than the coding part of the mitochondrial genome.

 IBD stands for identical by descent.
 This means the DNA matches because it comes from a common ancestor.
 IBD can refer to a single mutation or to a segment of DNA.
 If a mutation or segment of DNA is IBD among a group of people, it comes from a common ancestor.

 The Family Finder relationship predictions require a minimum number of results in a row to be identical in order to identify that the segment is likely to be IBD.

 IBS stands for identical by state, meaning the DNA matches by coincidence.
 When two individuals share numerous individual results without being related, those results are IBS.

 In genetics, inbreed refers to someone whose parents are related.
 It most often refers to cases where the relationship is within five generations.

 An indel is a type of mutation where genetic code is lost or gained.
 These are insertions and deletions.

-An insertion is when one or more the letters (nucleotides) of genetic code is added.
+An insertion is when one or more of the letters (nucleotides) of the genetic code is added.

 A descendant of the Hebrew tribes.